emanlapponi/emanuele-lapponi-cv/README.md

 - 2014-2015: Researcher, [CLARINO](https://clarin.w.uib.no/)

-> I was on leave from my PhD for about a year to continue designing and developing [the Language Analysis Portal](lap.clarino.uio.no), a user-friendly web application for combining NLP tools and annotating text with linguistic annotations leveraging the processing power of the Abel cluster.
+> I was on leave from my PhD for about a year to continue designing and developing [the Language Analysis Portal](lap.clarino.uio.no), a user-friendly web application for combining NLP tools and annotating text with linguistic annotations leveraging the processing power of a large HPC cluster.
 I worked with a team of 4 developers at all levels, from database design and implementation to tool integration and graphical user interface.

 - 2017: Researcher, [NLPL](https://neic.no/nlpl/)